kaanaksit/odak/README.md

 # Odak
-Odak (pronounced "O-dawec") is the fundamental Python library needed for scientific computing in optical sciences.
-It includes modules for geometric raytracing and wave optics.
+Odak (pronounced "O-dawec") is the fundamental Python library for scientific computing in optical sciences.
+Odak includes modules for geometric raytracing and wave optics.

 ## Getting Started